bootdotdev/blog/content/computer-science/computer-science-for-beginners.md

 ### Computer Science Bootcamps for newbies

-If formal schooling and going completely self taught aren’t the routes for you, bootcamps are an excellent way to achieve computer science knowledge at a rapid pace.
+If formal schooling and going completely self taught aren't the routes for you, bootcamps are an excellent way to achieve computer science knowledge at a rapid pace.
 They have shorter durations and are often very intense, though they are typically more affordable than getting a 4-year degree.
 Different camps will cover different materials in their courses.
 Oftimes, the tradeoff is that a bootcamp may or [may not offer a job guarantee](/jobs/getting-a-job-after-coding-bootcamp-is-hard).
 When choosing a bootcamp, make sure you thoroughly inspect each one to decide if it's the route for you.

 * [Actualize:](https://anyonecanlearntocode.com/) - Is a 17-week program taught by expert educators, broken up into 5 weeks of at-home exercises and 12 weeks of live instruction.
 The curriculum covers backend database design while teaching you how to think like a true developer
-* [Alchemy Code Lab:](https://www.alchemycodelab.com/) - Alchemy’s 25-week course offers full-time instruction that allows you to graduate as a professional software developer, ready for mid-level entry into the job world
+* [Alchemy Code Lab:](https://www.alchemycodelab.com/) - Alchemy's 25-week course offers full-time instruction that allows you to graduate as a professional software developer, ready for mid-level entry into the job world
 * [App Academy:](https://www.appacademy.io/) - A 16-24 week bootcamp with a curriculum that covers JavaScript, Python, SQL, CSS, ReactJS, Express, Flask, and SQL Alchemy.
 It can be done full-time, part-time, or at your own pace
 * [App Academy:](https://www.appacademy.io/) - Offers a 16-week on-campus training in New York City or San Francisco, but offers a 24-week online route.
 It can be done full or part-time and has you design four different projects for your personal portfolio
 * [Big Nerd Ranch:](https://bignerdranch.com/bootcamps/) - A one-week coding bootcamp that covers iOS, Android, Kotlin, Web, and UX/UI design.